33 Self-Awareness Activities for Adults and Students

 14. Utilize The Freedom Diagram.

-For a short and practical guide to help figure out where you should use your energy in life, you can use The Freedom Diagram.
+The Freedom diagram is one of the fun self-swareness activities.
+It is a short and practical guide to help figure out where you should use your energy in life, you can use The Freedom Diagram.

 The three components of The Freedom Diagram are talent, fun, and demand.
 Talent refers to what you just happen to be good at doing.
 The fun component is what you wish you could do all the time, even if you weren’t paid to do it.
 Demand is what people in the world actually need or want, and will pay for.